 Preheat oven to 160C/320F.
 Grease a deep 9" round tin (preferably with a removable bottom) and line the bottom with baking parchment.
 Stir the lemon juice into the milk and leave to sit (to make buttermilk, you can replace with 75ml if you have it on hand).
 Toast the almond flakes in a oven tray for 5-7 minutes until they're a light golden brown, then set aside.

-Melt the butter for the cake in a saucepan then pour into a bowl and leave to cool (keep the pan to use later).
-Whip the eggs, sugar and vanilla together on high for 5 minutes (time this if at all possible), until the mixture is a yellowy-cream colour and very thick (when you remove the whisk, the trail should stay visible for at least 5 seconds).
+Melt the butter for the cake in a medium saucepan then pour into a bowl and leave to cool (keep the pan to use later).
+Whip the eggs, sugar and vanilla together in a stand mixer on high for 5 minutes (time this if at all possible), until the mixture is a creamy colour and very thick (when you remove the whisk, the trail should stay visible for at least 5 seconds).
 While it whisks, sieve the flour, baking powder and salt together.
 Sieve 1/3 of the flour mixture over the egg bowl then gently fold in with a big metal spoon or large spatula (see this video to see how).
 Drizzle half of the milk over the top and fold in.
 Repeat with the next 1/3 of flour, the rest of the milk, then the rest of the flour.
 Finally drizzle half of the butter over the top, fold in, then repeat with the remaining butter.
 Be very gentle but thorough, scraping the bottom - it's easy to get little pockets of flour but you need to conserve as much volume as you can.
 Carefully transfer to the tin by scraping it gently out from as little height as possible.

 Best eaten once it's cooled to room temperature, though I have to admit to trying a warm slice with a scoop of vanilla ice cream.
 It keeps well in an airtight tin for two days and is still alright on the third.